Substra/substra/docs/local_install_skaffold.md

 ### Tiller

 - Tiller might need you to use this command in case of error during init: `helm init --service-account tiller --upgrade`.
-Otherwise, please have a look here: <https://github.com/SubstraFoundation/substra-backend/pull/1>
+You can also try to create a service account with `kubectl create serviceaccount --namespace kube-system tiller`Otherwise, please have a look here: <https://github.com/SubstraFoundation/substra-backend/pull/1>
 - tiller issues: <https://stackoverflow.com/questions/51646957/helm-could-not-find-tiller#51662259>
 - After running `skaffold dev` in the `hlf-k8s` repo, in case of error related to the `tempchart` folder, please do `rm -rf tempchart`